Freedom of speech and freedom of the press are fundamental principles held worldwide and are considered hallmarks of civilization and democracy.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.

 Although it is subject to interpretation, the general underlying principles of US media law have been made clear by the Supreme Court through opinions it issues.
 The fundamental principle of freedom of speech and press was very well expressed in the bedrock case, New York Times v Sullivan:

 We [have] … a profound national commitment to the principle that debate on public issues should be uninhibited, robust, and wide-open, and that it may well include vehement, caustic, and sometimes unpleasantly sharp attacks on government and public officials.”. — New York Times v Sullivan, 1964

-• The commitment to free speech and press is also explicit in many other countries.
+• The commitment to free speech and press is global, supported by the UN, and also found in many other countries.

 Most significant is the United Nations Declaration of Human Rights, Article 19, which says:

 Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.